-Another explanation for why do dogs eat grass could be down to the way they’ve evolved.
+Another explanation for why dogs eat grass could be down to the way they’ve evolved.
 This theory relates to the fact that wild canids eat all of an animal when they catch it.
-The animals that wild canids – your dog’s ancestors – would catch and eat were usually herbivores.
+The animals that wild canids – your dog’s ancestors – would catch and eat were usually herbivores or omnivores.
 This means that when the wild canids ate these animals, they might also have ended up eating a lot of grass and plants that were in the intestines of their prey.

-Wild canids such as foxes have also been known to eat certain berries and other plant material, supporting the idea that dogs eat grass because it’s a part of their normal diet.
+Wild canids such as foxes have also been known to eat certain berries and other plant material, supporting the idea that dogs eat grass, soil and fruits because it’s a part of their normal diet.

 Why do dogs eat dirt?

 Sometimes when your pup’s been munching on grass, you’ll notice that they’re sporting a muddy face too.
-Dogs that like to eat grass may also enjoy the odd sample of soil too, but why do dogs eat dirt?
+Dogs that like to eat grass may also enjoy the odd sample of soil, but why do dogs eat dirt?
 Are they the same reasons as why they eat grass?

 Dirt contains minerals, so when you see them digging with their tongue in the dirt, they may be trying to supplement their diet with these.
-If the food you’re currently offering your dog isn’t rich in minerals, try switching to one that is and see if the behaviour continues.
+If the food you’re currently offering your dog isn’t rich in minerals, try switching to a more high quality one that is and see if that makes any difference.

 They might be digging instead

 Although it may look like your dog’s eating dirt, they might actually just be digging in it.
-If your dog smells something wonderful in the soil, they’ll use their nose to aid with the digging and to help with locating the item in question.
+If your dog smells something wonderful in the soil, they’ll use their nose to aid with the digging and to help with locating the item in question or hunting down insects.
 If it’s in your back garden they’re doing this, they may be hunting for their own buried treasure!